santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 So we need an error correction mechanism at segment joins to get $G_1$ continuity.

 > **Curve continuity**
-> There are different levels of Geomatric Curve continuity.
-Higher continuity is required to create smoother and more natural Curves.
+> There are different levels of geometric curve continuity.
+Higher continuity is required to create smoother and more natural curves.
 > * G0: Two Curves are connected, but only their positions match at the connection point.
 > * G1: Two Curves are connected, and their positions and directions match at the connection point.
 > * G2: Two Curves are connected, and their positions, directions, and curvatures match at the connection point.